cooljoe95/Chess/README.md

 # Chess
 Attached is my implementation of chess.
 It features a guide that the user can use to show the available moves for a given piece.
-You are able to move around the board using the standard 'wasd' keys as well as the directional keys.
+The current player's color is displayed above the game board.
+You are able to move around the board using the standard "WASD", "HJKL", or "←↑→↓" (arrow) Keys.
 This game was implemented in Ruby.

 In order to run the program in your console, first download it as a zip, use the image below as a guide:
 ![link](/assets/download.png)